-Learn how to make the best homemade Indian chai recipe with milk.
+Learn how to make the best homemade Pakistani chai recipe with milk.
 Super simple, yet super comforting!
 Keep your favorite biscuits ready for some tea dunking action.

-Chai isn’t just a beverage in India and Pakistan, it’s literally a part of our culture.
+Chai isn't just a beverage in India and Pakistan, it's literally a part of our culture.
 Feeling sad?
 Have tea.
 Bored?
 Have tea.
 And so on!
-If you love chai, don’t forget to check out this delicious Karak Chai made with evaporated milk and cardamom.
+Don't forget to check out this delicious Karak Chai made with evaporated milk and cardamom.

-Everyone has their own way of making tea, and there are so many recipes too: karak chai, masala chai, this Indian chai (doodh patti) and Kashmiri chai (also known as noon chai or pink tea).
+Everyone has their own way of making tea, and there are so many types too.

 Today we’re going back to basics and sharing this delicious and comforting hot beverage.